 |

-| How to Write A Name On A Plaque, Award, Diploma, Certificate or Tombstone Questions & Answers, Frequently Asked Questions, and Blog
+| How to Write a Name on a Plaque, Award, Diploma or Certificate Questions & Answers, Frequently Asked Questions, and Blog

-Site updated by Robert Hickey on May 20, 2013
+Site updated by Robert Hickey on 14 January 2019

 |

-| How to Write an Official's Name On a Plaque or Certificate?
-How would I engrave a name on a plaque for someone who was a governor? -- Norma @ Midway We are giving our mayor a certificate.
-How should we would write his name on the certificate? -- Norma @ Midway
+| How to Write a Name on a Diploma, Award, Plaque or Certificate?
+How would I engrave a name on a plaque for someone who was a governor?
+Governor Joe Smith? -- Norma @ Midway We are honoring a retired ambassador.
+How should we would write his name on the certificate?
+Do we use Ambassador Joe Smith (Retired)? -- Tim, Vienna, VA

 How to Write the Name of a Deceased Person On a Certificate of Recognition?
 Our parish is celebrating its 50th Anniversary.
 We are giving Certificates of Recognition to honor our Founding Parishioners.
 My question is how to list a couple when one person is deceased?
 The committee recommends putting the living person’s name first, following by the deceased spouse.
 Example: If the husband is deceased: Mary & Joseph Smith If the wife is deceased: Joseph & Mary Smith After reading your online information under “Deceased,” I don’t think this is correct.
 Should it be: Mary & the late Joseph Smith (if the husband is deceased) and The late Mary & Joseph Smith (if the husband is deceased) Or can it be: Mary & Joseph (cross) Smith (if the husband is deceased); and Mary (cross) & Joseph Smith (if the wife is deceased).
 It is common in our Church to designate someone is deceased by placing a small cross after their name. -- Powell Dean